katevaoglou/pixeliazo/README.md

 * image
     The image filename that will be used as input.
 * -w, --width `int`
-    Force scaling down to the width provided.
-It is ignored if width is greater than original width.
+    Force scaling to the width provided.
+Width must be greater than 0.
 * -c, --colors `int`
     Recolor the image with the specified number of colors (including white).
     32 standard colors are used if omitted or not valid (between 2 and 32 inclusive).
 * -l, --lang `str`
     Language to be used for the legend in the output spreadsheet.
 Default is 'en' (English).
+* -r, --resample `str`
+    Resample filter to be used while resizing.
+It is ignored if resizing width is not set or if an invalid option given.
+Available options: NEAREST, BOX, BILINEAR, HAMMING, BICUBIC or LANCZOS.
+Use NEAREST if image is already in pixel art form.
+Default is BICUBIC.

 Examples
 --------